PDF: | English | Chinese | Spanish | Vietnamese |

 - Programs shall require daily COVID-19 symptom screening for all personnel and Program participants, on-site and/or prior to arrival.
 Figure 1, below, provides a recommended health screening.

 - Programs shall also post signs at all entrances instructing children/youth, personnel, and all others not to enter the facility if they have any COVID-19 symptoms.
-COVID-19 symptoms include fever, chills, cough, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, recent loss of taste or smell, sore throat, congestion, nausea, vomiting, or diarrhea.
+COVID-19 symptoms include fever, chills, cough, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, recent loss of taste or smell, sore throat, nausea, vomiting, or diarrhea.

 - Identify an isolation room or area (indoor or outdoor) to separate anyone who exhibits COVID-19 symptoms.